-By joining the Global Alliance for Buildings and Construction, we recognize that the buildings and construction sector can make a significant contribution to achieving the goals set in the fight against climate change, including the common global goal of keeping global warming below 2°C. Indeed, the buildings and construction sector is the sleeping giant in the battle against climate change.
+By joining the Global Alliance for Buildings and Construction, we recognize that the buildings and construction sector needs to make a significant contribution in the fight against climate change, including to achieving the Paris Agreement goals of keeping global warming well below 2°C. Indeed, the buildings and construction sector is the sleeping giant in the battle against climate change.

-The buildings and construction sector is an economic powerhouse.
-It represents more than 50% of global wealth.
-The sector also offers one of the most cost-effective and economically beneficial paths for reducing energy demand and associated emissions while at the same time supporting adaptation and resilience.
+The buildings and construction sector is an economic powerhouse representing more than 50% of global wealth.
+The sector also offers one of the most cost-effective and economically beneficial paths for reducing energy demand and associated emissions while supporting adaptation and resilience.
 Sustainable building investment represents one of the biggest global investment opportunities – an estimated $24.7 trillion by 2030, according to the International Finance Corporation (IFC).

-Many solutions are available, and the economic, health, and social benefits of sustainable buildings are significant, and have been demonstrated in most regions of the world and the decarbonisation potential of this sector is immense.
-Using tools like the GlobalABC regional roadmaps for buildings and construction which bring a set of comprehensive policy and technologies targets and timelines, in conjunction with early and efficient policies, the buildings and construction sector should therefore be more fully engaged in climate commitments.
+There are, however, many solutions available.
+Indeed, the economic, health, and social benefits of sustainable buildings are significant, and have been demonstrated in many regions of the world and the decarbonisation potential of this sector is immense.
+Using tools like the GlobalABC regional roadmaps for buildings and construction which bring a set of comprehensive policy and technologies targets and timelines, in conjunction with early and efficient policies, the buildings and construction sector can be successfully and fully engaged in climate commitments.

 Governments, major building and construction networks stakeholders, potential funders, and existing support initiatives, collectively committed to helping to put the buildings and construction sector on the well-below 2 °C path have therefore come together to form the Global Alliance for Buildings and Construction (GlobalABC) which was launched at in 2015 at COP21.

 The GlobalABC aims at mobilizing global ambition and solutions towards a zero-emission, efficient, and resilient buildings and construction.
 Concretely, our objectives are: